waniqbal01/freetask-app-3/freetask-api/README_BACKEND.md

 ### Troubleshooting
 - Ensure `DATABASE_URL` points to a running Postgres instance.
 - Set `JWT_SECRET` to a non-empty value; the app will refuse to start otherwise.
+- In production, `ALLOWED_ORIGINS` must be set explicitly; missing values will stop the app from booting.
+- Uploads larger than 5MB or outside the allowed MIME list (jpeg/png/gif/pdf/doc/docx) are rejected.